Vaginderpal/Eth-AX-module-1/README.md

 ### testAssert
 1. The testAssert function is a view function that checks if the variable num is not equal to 0 using the assert statement.
 2. If the condition evaluates to false, it indicates an internal error.
-3. Here we assert that num is always equal to 0, since it is impossible to update the value of num.

 ## Usage